Balaghat district: Geographical indication

-Balaghat Chinnor rice was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry under the Union Government of India on 14 September 2021 (valid until 2 October 2029).
+Balaghat Chinnor rice was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry under the Government of India on 14 September 2021 (valid until 2 October 2029).

 Balaghat Chinnor Utpadak Sahkari Samiti Maryadit Balaghat from Waraseoni, proposed the GI registration of Balaghat Chinnor rice.
 After filing the application in October 2019, the rice was granted the GI tag in 2021 by the Geographical Indication Registry in Chennai, making the name "Balaghat Chinnor rice" exclusive to the rice grown in the region.
 It thus became the first rice variety from Madhya Pradesh and the 12th type of goods from Madhya Pradesh to earn the GI tag.

 The GI tag protects the rice from illegal selling and marketing, and gives it legal protection and a unique identity.